hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/385_the_cause_of_illusion.md

 ## THE CAUSE OF ILLUSION

-The question — what is the cause of Mâyâ (illusion)? — has been asked for the last three thousand years; and the only answer is: when the world is able to formulate a logical question, we shall answer it.
+The question — what is the cause of Māyā (illusion)? — has been asked for the last three thousand years; and the only answer is: when the world is able to formulate a logical question, we shall answer it.
 The question is contradictory.
 Our position is that the Absolute has become